AppsLab-KE/Project-SRS/README.md

 ## Travel Management System
 This is a travel management system to manage all your company expense on travels and accommodation.

-### Problem statement
+#### Problem statement
-In this section you write the client problem statement as per the client
+In this section you write the client problem statement as per the client.
+It should be brief and straight to the point.

 ### Key Features
 1. Login and users accounts – each user using the system has a login credential to access system functionalities.